christsven/H.E.A.T/README.md

 ## Lists

 Since v3, we no longer have the army list, but platoon structures.
-Below is the explanation of how to understand the NATO symbols describing each unit, as well as generic rosters applicable to any army.
-Some factions may include special platoon structures, but these are universal.
+Below are the three basic roster applicable for all armies, as well as a brief overview over the NATO military symbols used in the army lists.

 [List making overview](/ruleset/list-overview.md)